score-json/json/TSF/trustable/no-json-faults/NJF-14.3.md

     Erikhu1: 1.0
 ---

-The service does not accept incomplete or perturbed UTF-8 byte order marks within the first three characters of the input.
+The service provided by nlohmann/json does not accept incomplete or perturbed UTF-8 byte order marks within the first three characters of the input.

-sab